thenewsoil/.github/profile/README.md

 ```
 hello.

-This is the github profile for a company called 'the new soil'.
+This is the github profile for a company called 'thenewsoil'.

 'the new soil' is about recognising that data and the practices surrounding it are fundamental
 - to productivity